Learning Controlled Stochastic Differential Equations: Proofs

-\end{theorem} \begin{sproof} The proof involves decomposing the error of the proposed estimator into three components: \begin{enumerate} \item Error stemming from the estimation of the probability densities \((\hat{p}_k)_{k=1}^K \approx (p(u_k))_{k=1}^K\), \item Error due to the finite sampling approximation of times \([0, T]\) and positions \(\mathbb{R}^n\), \item Error due to the finite sampling approximation of the space of controls \(\bmH\), \end{enumerate} and then bounding each error component.
+\end{theorem} \begin{sproof} The proof involves decomposing the error of the proposed estimator into three components: \begin{enumerate} \item Error stemming from the estimation of the probability densities \((\hat{p}_k)_{k=1}^K \approx (p(\theta_k))_{k=1}^K\), \item Error due to the finite-sample approximation over the localized state-time domain \([0,T]\times D\), \item Error due to the finite sampling approximation of the space of control parameters \(\Theta\), \end{enumerate} and then bounding each error component.

-Denoting $z=(t,x)$, $\tilde{\phi} = \tilde{\phi}(u, t, x)$, and $\hat{\mathbb{E}}[\cdot]$ as the empirical expectation over the training points, this corresponds to the following successive approximations.
+Denoting $z=(t,x)$, $\tilde{\phi} = \tilde{\phi}(\theta, t, x)$, and $\hat{\mathbb{E}}[\cdot]$ as the empirical expectation over the training points, this corresponds to the following successive approximations.

 \end{sproof}

 \begin{proof} The definitions of Section \ref{subsec:preli} allow for the following decomposition

 Using Lemmas \ref{lem:cone}, \ref{lem:error_1}, \ref{lem:error_2}, and \ref{lem:error_3}, and Lemma \ref{lem:kappa}, we determine that for any \(\delta \in (0,1]\), if \(\lambda \geq c_2 \log \frac{2}{\delta} (N^{-1} + \varepsilon)\), \(\lambda \geq \frac{9\kappa_{\tilde \phi}^2}{N}\log \frac{N}{\delta}\), and \(\lambda \geq \frac{9\kappa_{\tilde \phi}^2}{K}\log \frac{K}{\delta}\), with probability \(1-\delta\),